FINE ART LANDSCAPE PHOTOGRAPHY WITH THE LEICA M10 REVIEW

-When the Leica M (Typ 240) came, and with it Live View and the possibility of using an external EVF, I had my hopes up: the camera was much more suited for Landscape than any previous digital M, but still not there where I wanted it.
-Maximum long exposure limited to one minute was a serious drag for my Fine Art work, and file quality at that shutter speed was not as good as I needed it to be.
+When the Leica M (Typ 240) came, and with that Live View and the possibility of using an external EVF, I had my hopes up.
+The camera was much more suited for Landscape photography than any previous digital M, but still not there where I wanted it.
+Long exposures limited to one minute were a serious drag for my Fine Art landscape work, and file quality at that shutter speed was not nearly as good as I needed it to be.
 Lower ISO of 200 was not great.
 The camera was not weather sealed and had only one SD card slot.
-I tried one for some time and while I created some Portfolio images with it such as the one of Mesa Arch at Sunrise below, I decided that the time hadn’t come yet for me to move to a digital-Leica-M based kit only for my professional Fine Art Landscape work.
+I tried using one for some time and while I created some Portfolio images with it, I decided that the time hadn’t come yet for me to move to a digital-Leica-M based kit only, for my professional Fine Art landscape work.

 Enter the Leica M10.

 The last iteration of digital Leica M, the Leica M10, is undoubtedly the best digital M yet.
-Thinner than its predecessor, no video but still offering the fundamental Live View and the Visoflex.
-Weather sealed.
-Long exposures is now two minutes, lower ISO is now 100 and it sports a great 24 Mp sensor outputting beautiful files.
-Still a single SD card slot, and a bit shorter battery life than the M (Typ 240).
-With these characteristics, the Leica M10 for me was definitely worth a try in the field.
+Thinner than its predecessor, it came without video but still offering the fundamental Live View and the Visoflex.
+Finally, it’s weather-sealed.
+Long exposures are now two minutes long, lower ISO is now 100, and it sports a great 24 Mp sensor outputting beautiful files.
+However, it still sports a single SD card slot and features a bit shorter battery life than the M (Typ 240).
+Nevertheless, with its new features, the Leica M10 for me was definitely worth a try in the field.

-So, I got one and brought it with me to Iceland during a Workshop One-on-One I led there last December: freezing cold temperatures, long exposures before sunrise and after sunset, what better than that to try a new camera alongside my unbeatable workhorses Leica SLs?
+So, I got one and brought it with me to Iceland during a Workshop One-on-One I led there last December.
+Freezing cold temperatures, long exposures before sunrise and after sunset, what better than that to try a new camera alongside my unbeatable workhorse, the Leica SL?